Beanie Sigel

-Dwight Equan Grant (born March 6, 1974), better known by his stage name Beanie Sigel, is an American rapper.
-He first became known for his association with Jay-Z and Roc-A-Fella Records, releasing his debut studio album The Truth through Roc-A-Fella in February 2000 to critical and commercial success.
+Dwight Equan Grant (born March 6, 1974), better known by his stage name Beanie Sigel, is an American rapper from Philadelphia, Pennsylvania.
+He is best known for his association with Jay-Z and his label Roc-A-Fella Records, to which he signed in 1998 and became one of its flagship artists.
+His debut studio album, The Truth (2000), received both critical and commercial success, peaking at number five on the Billboard 200.